By: Marilyn L. Davis

 Without this understanding of our talents and strengths, we can feel defeated and overwhelmed and give up before we’ve allowed ourselves to heal.
 We review the comments to see if they are correct.

 Ultimately, acceptance is taking positive comments or criticism as just something to look at within ourselves and see the truth of it.

-Principle: Hope: An instinctive belief in the possibility of change, an anticipation of situations improving through change
+3. Hope: An inherent belief in the possibility of change, the anticipation of situations improving through change